Trump: US not paying for Harry and Meghan

 Trump wrote on Twitter on Sunday that "now they have left Canada for the US, however, the US will not pay for their security protection.
 They must pay!"

-In January this year, the Duke and Duchess of Sussex said they would step away from their royal duties.
+In January this year, Harry and Meghan said they would step away from their royal duties.

-There is no indication that either Prince Harry or the British government has asked the US government to cover security costs, which some media reports have said run to millions a year.
-The British Embassy in Washington did not immediately respond to a request for comment.
+A spokeswoman for the couple said in a statement: "The Duke and Duchess of Sussex have no plans to ask the US government for security resources.
+Privately funded security arrangements have been made."

+Meghan Markle, who married Prince Harry, the grandson of Queen Elizabeth, in 2018, criticised Trump during his 2016 election campaign as misogynistic and divisive.

+Last year, Trump, on being told of Meghan’s criticism, said: "I didn’t know that.
+What can I say?
+I didn’t know that she was nasty."
+But he also wished her well in her new life as a British royal.

-Britain's Sun newspaper reported last week the couple took a private flight to Los Angeles, but did not say when.
+Britain's Sun newspaper reported last week that Harry and Meghan took a private flight to Los Angeles, but did not say when.

 Earlier this month, the United States and Canada agreed to close their border to non-essential travel at land crossings to ease the strain on health systems caused by the coronavirus.